 9. Switch to Local Products

 When you buy imported products, you contribute to the pollution produced when they are transported.
-While international trade certainly improves the GDP, it is harmful to the environment.
+While international trade may help other countries’ GDP, it is harmful to the environment.

 On a smaller scale, by buying local products, you support local manufacturers.
-Economics of your town, city, or state can most certainly benefit from such actions.
+Economics of your town, city, or state will most certainly benefit from such actions.

 Bonus: You can enjoy fresher food and improve your relationship with your community.